jameshughes89/cs101/source/topic5b.rst

 * If the classification is **D**
     * Base charge of $50.00/day
-    * Plus $0.30 for every km driven above the 100km/day average allowance.
+    * Plus $0.30 for every km driven above the 100km/day average allowance

 * All renters under the age of 25 are charged an additional $10.00/day because they hate young people
 * Print out the final total cost